Alluxio/alluxio/docs/en/Audit-Logging.md

 keep track of each user's access to data in Alluxio.

 ## Enable Audit Logging
-To enable Alluxio audit logging, you need to set the JVM property.
+To enable Alluxio audit logging, you need to set the JVM property `alluxio.master.audit.logging.enabled` to true.
+Besides, you also need to configure the proper log4j appender type for the audit log.
+Alluxio already provides a default log appender called `MASTER_AUDIT_LOGGER`.
+This is sufficient for most users.
+Advanced users can use their own appender and set the environment variable `${ALLUXIO_MASTER_AUDIT_LOGGER}` to the name of their custom appender.
 In `./conf/alluxio-env.sh`, add the following two lines:

 ```bash
 ALLUXIO_MASTER_JAVA_OPTS+=" -Dalluxio.master.audit.logging.enabled=true"